oxalica/rust-overlay/README.md

 ### Example: A `devShell` Flake

-Assuming you have a valid `shell.nix`, running `nix develop` will create a shell with the default nightly Rust toolchain installed:
+Running `nix develop` will create a shell with the default nightly Rust toolchain installed:

 ```nix
 {